• Skip to main content

 Jurgita Dronina answers the Gramilano Questionnaire… Dancers’ Edition

 Q&A When did you start dancing?
 I've been dancing since I remember; ballet school at 9.
 Why did you start dancing?
-I started with ballroom dancing, then hip-hop and a bit of break dance... … [Read more...] about Jurgita Dronina answers the Gramilano Questionnaire… Dancers’ Edition
+I started with ballroom dancing, then hip-hop and a bit of break dance... one … [Read more...] about Jurgita Dronina answers the Gramilano Questionnaire… Dancers’ Edition

 Eleonora Abbagnato talks about becoming Paris’ new étoile